VutomiKhosa-99/repairNotes/server/features.md

 # Features for the App

-1. [ ] Replace current sticky note system
+1. [ x] Replace current sticky note system
 2. [ ] Add a public facing page with basic contact info
 3. [ ] Add an employee login to the notes app
 4. [ ] Provide a welcome page after login